During a long day of boating, you’ll want to hit dry land to stretch your sealegs and break out the lunch!

 One of the major reasons boaters love pontoons is for their functionality.

 Easily beached, pontoons make going camping or simply visiting and relaxing in a remote location hassle-free.
-You can visit small islands or the peaceful, faraway shores of a lake with ease.
+You can visit small islands or the peaceful, faraway shores of a lake or even an ocean with ease.

 Not everyone loves the idea of beaching—especially not the owner of shiny, brand new pontoon who doesn’t want to burnish the ‘toons just yet.
 Some of us prefer to wait a season or year (or two) before giving in and doing the unspeakable.